Kemo321/C-R/README.md

-# C-R
+# ML
-Classification and regression part of AI basics course at WUT
+Machine learning part of introduction to AI at WUT

 #   This repo currently containts:
 -   [ID3 algorithm](ID3/ID3.ipynb)